zhiqiuyuan/DPathEnum/README.md

 in which 'graph_folder' specifies the input folder containing the graph and 'query_file' specifies the input of the queries.
 The 'result_folder' parameter sets the folder storing the logs. 'method' denotes the method evaluating queries, which can be 'IDX_DFS', 'IDX_JOIN' and 'PATH_ENUM'. 'k' is the length constraint.
 The 'per_query_time_limit' parameter configures the time budget for the query.
 If the query cannot be completed within the time limit, then the program will terminate the query and return the number of results found.
-The 'target_number_of_results' parameter sets the maximum number of embeddings that you would like to find.
+The '`target_number_of_results`' parameter sets the maximum number of embeddings that you would like to find.
 If the number of embeddings enumerated reaches the limit or all the results have been found, then the program will terminate.
 If you want to find all results, then omit the 'target_number_of_results' example.